MQ Health Clinical Research Governance Process and Associated Timelines

 MQ Health clinical research governance

 As of March 2018, all research to be conducted at MQ Health premises and involving MQ Health patients or staff will be required to have clinical research governance authorisation before commencement.
 Desktop research concerning MQ Health but not requiring access to MQ patients, staff or facilities is exempt.
-Quality assurance, audit and innovation activities are reviewed and approved by the Clinical Innovation and Audit Committee.
+Quality assurance, clinical audit and innovation activities or new surgical procedures are reviewed and approved by the Clinical Innovation and Audit Committee (CIAC).

 The clinical research governance process at MQ Health applies to research that:

-(1) is to be conducted at MQ Health site (Macquarie University Hospital (MUH), MQ Health clinics or FMHS PC2 laboratories); and
+(1) is to be conducted at MQ Health site (Macquarie University Hospital (MUH), MQ Health clinics or FMHHS PC2 laboratories); and

 (2) involves direct interaction with human participants at MQ Health (MUH and/or clinics) and/or use of patient samples and/or data (from MUH and/or clinics).